harryeastwood/Trick-Or-Treat/README.md

 You don't need to worry about setting this up now or leaving it in all year...
 It will automatically only give the option to Trick or Treat on Halloween.

 ## Instructions
-1. Run the SQL script on your database.
+1. Run the TrickOrTreat.SQL script on your database.
 2. Drop the PBO found in the server folder into your @ExileServer\Addons folder.
 3. Merge/Create as necessary, the files in the client folder with your mission file folder. (#include must go at the top of the config.cpp)
 4. Set up the configuration found in GADD_Apps\TrickOrTreat\Config.cpp and edit the GADD_TreatList.sqf to your liking.